SED and Galactic kinematic diagnostics for dormant BH/NS binary candidates: SED fitting

 \section{SED fitting}

-We set an additional systematic photometric uncertainty of 0.03 mag for each band, then we fit the SEDs with a single-star model.
-Photometry data used for SED fitting do not contain UV photometry data from GALEX.
+We set an additional systematic photometric uncertainty of 0.03 mag as an uncertainty floor for each band, then we fit the SEDs with a single-star model.
+Since our intention is to conduct UV excess diagnostics, we do not include the GALEX photometry in SED fitting.
 The parameters for SED fitting include effective temperature $T_\mathrm{eff}$, surface gravity $\log g$, metallicity [Fe/H], stellar radius $R$, distance $D$, and $V$-band extinction $A_{\rm V}$.
 We perform the SED fitting using an affine-invariant Markov Chain Monte Carlo sampler implemented in \texttt{emcee} \citep{2013PASP..125..306F} to explore the posterior distribution of the model parameters.
+We run 24 walkers for 5,000 steps, regarding the initial 2,500 steps of each walker as the burn-in and discarding them.
 The posterior probability of the fitting parameters $P_\mathrm{rob}$ is denoted as:

 where $\mathcal{L}$ is the likelihood and $\mathcal{P}$ is prior.
 We adopt separable priors for all model parameters.
-Gaussian priors are applied to $T_\mathrm{eff}$, $\log g$, and [Fe/H] based on \emph{Gaia} Net estimates, while the prior of $D$ is informed by the \emph{Gaia} parallax. $A_\mathrm{V}$ and $R$ are assigned non-informative flat priors over their physically allowed ranges.
+Gaussian priors are applied to ($T_{\rm eff}$, $\log g$, [Fe/H]) and $D$, based on \emph{Gaia} Net estimates and the \emph{Gaia} parallax, respectively, with widths set by the quoted uncertainties of these quantities. $A_\mathrm{V}$ and $R$ are assigned non-informative flat priors over their physically allowed ranges.
 The likelihood $\mathcal{L}$ is denoted as: